Co-Director, Center for Patient Partnerships; Clinical Professor

 M.P.A.
 2002, La Follette School of Public Affairs

 B.A.
 1995, Wesleyan University

-Sarah Davis is Clinical Professor of Law and Co-Director, with Jill Jacklitz, MSSW, of the interdisciplinary Center for Patient Partnerships at the University of Wisconsin (housed at the Law School) where she teaches about patient advocacy, health and public health law, including in the service-learning program as supervising attorney.
+Sarah Davis is Clinical Professor of Law and Co-Director, with Jill Jacklitz, MSSW, of the interdisciplinary Center for Patient Partnerships at the University of Wisconsin where she teaches about patient advocacy, health and public health law, including in the service-learning program as supervising attorney.

 Ms. Davis is also the Assoc.
-Director for LIFT Dane, a collaborative initiative to increase economic prosperity in Dane County by streamlining access to justice through technology and reforming court systems and public policies.
-Read her latest article on LIFT Dane: LIFT as “The Fourth Moment” in Wisconsin Clinical Legal Education for Social Justice, Wisconsin Law Review, 2021 Wis.
+Director for LIFT Wisconsin, a collaborative initiative to increase economic prosperity in Dane County by streamlining access to justice through technology and reforming court systems and public policies.
+Read her latest article on this project: LIFT as “The Fourth Moment” in Wisconsin Clinical Legal Education for Social Justice, Wisconsin Law Review, 2021 Wis.
 L. Rev. 417 (2021).

-Areas of interest include systems thinking and systems transformation - specific to health and judicial systems;, engaging key stakeholders in these changes processes; and medical and legal curriculum innovations.
+Areas of interest include systems thinking and systems transformation - specific to health and civil justice systems; engaging key stakeholders in these change processes; and medical and legal curriculum innovations.
 Ms. Davis was a Robert Wood Johnson Foundation Faculty Fellow in the Future of Public Health Law Program (2014-15).
-She also serves as the Legal Advisor for the Wisconsin Alcohol Policy Project.

 Scholarship & Publications